PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 You can find all information in the step 05 to send me your email. <br/>
 If the messages appear in my log you have successfully completed this step! <br/>

-Let's continue to the next step! :clap:
+Let's continue to the next step! 👏

 ### 📚 Documentation:
 - [Publish Mosquitto](https://mosquitto.org/man/mosquitto_pub-1.html)